tru-hy/rpeakdetect/README.md

 (The recording is from mobile setting with a rather unconventional electrode placment, hence the noisiness and a bit weird ECG waveform.)

+Also note that despite the name, the algorithm doesn't actually detect the R-peaks themselves.
+Rather the detected time is better described as "midpoint of the QRS complex".
+Further the implementation may cause an artificial shifting of a few (1-2) samples due to not compensating the signal shifting during taking differences.
+If you need/want to detect the exact R-peak, it's quite straightforward to find by locating the maximum signal value in a small (some milliseconds) window around the detected position.

 ![Detection result example](https://raw.github.com/tru-hy/rpeakdetect/gh-pages/rpeakdetect_sample.png)